GeyserMC/GeyserWebsite/wiki/other/community-geyser-projects.md

 ## CreeperNation Skin API {#creepernation-skin-api}

-An SkinAPI that displays Java or Bedrock skins based on the UUID or username.
+A SkinAPI that displays Java or Bedrock skins based on the UUID or username.

 * [Website](https://docs.creepernation.net)